 The argument that she was the wife of Seaborn J. Rountree depends partly on her age, which is not completely clear.
 Isaac Gray’s 1790 household in Laurens had two males over 16 and a single female.
 In 1800 he and his wife were both over 45, with one female 10-16.
 [Note that this is inconsistent with the 1790 household, unless either the daughter was born in 1790 or the wife in 1800 was a new one.]
 In 1810, they had a female 10-16 and another 16-26.
 [Another inconsistency.]
 In 1820 he was a single head of household.
 Thus Sally could have been Seaborn Rountree’s wife, born 1790 or later and still in her father’s household in 1800 and 1810.
 This fits our only other record of Seaborn’s wife, who was 30-40 in the 1830 census and who had her first child about 1815 or so.
 On the other hand, this forces us to explain why and how Seaborn J. Rountree, who had left South Carolina by 1809, might have returned to South Carolina to take a wife.
 It is also inconsistent with the statement of a son of Seaborn Rountree’s third wife that his first wife’s name was “Docia” Gray.
 Our best argument is the somewhat awkward assumption that Seaborn might have accompanied his mother on a trip back to South Carolina and married at the same time – we know that his mother traveled to Laurens District in 1812 or 1813.

 The argument for Sally Rountree as the wife of William Rountree is equally tempting, but has similar problems.
-If she was the wife of William Rountree, then she was already married by the time of the 1790 census – she could not have been the single female in Isaac Gray’s household, for we know her mother was still alive.
+If she was the wife of William Rountree, then she was already married by the time of the 1790 census – she could not have been the single female in Isaac Gray’s household, for we know from her later deposition that her mother was still alive.
 (Note that the South Carolina 1790 census was still being taken as late as January 1792.)
-A pre-1790 census marriage is consistent with the birth of Seaborn in 1792, and with William Rountree’s 1822 statement that they married “about 31 or 32 years ago” , but not with Sally’s own statement that they married “in the year 1793”.6 Isaac Gray appears to lose his wife after 1810, which is consistent with Sally Rountree’s statement that she heard of her mother’s death and traveled to South Carolina to visit her father in 1812 or 1813.
-On the other hand, we are left with the same problem of explaining why William Rountree gives his wife’s name as Sally Hopt.
-Our only explanation (other than an error on the part of Mrs. Gandrud), would be that she was a young widow when she married William Rountree.
+A pre-1790 census marriage is consistent with the birth of Seaborn in 1792, and with William Rountree’s 1822 statement that they married “about 31 or 32 years ago” , but not with Sally’s own statement that they married “in the year 1793”.
+Isaac Gray appears to lose his wife after 1810, which is consistent with Sally Rountree’s statement that she heard of her mother’s death and traveled to South Carolina to visit her father in 1812 or 1813.
+On the other hand, we are left with the same problem of explaining why William Rountree’s divorce papers list his wife’s name as Sally Hopt.
+Our only explanation (other than an error on the part of the court clerk or Mrs. Gandrud), would be that she was a young widow when she married William Rountree.
 That lessens the problem of finding a “Hopt” since her comments about her mother and father would now apply to Isaac Gray rather than to a Hopt family.
 And it might explain why we can’t find a male named Hopt.
 In addition, the fact that she is called “Salley Rountree” in her father’s will would imply that she did not remarry, and thus is not the same Sarah Rountree who married John Williams in 1825.
 If she did not remarry, it seems plausible that she might have returned to South Carolina following the divorce.

 A careful examination of both the Madison County court records and Laurens County records may clear this up.
 In particular, the Laurens records should be searched to determine if a settlement or accounting of the Isaac Gray estate identifies whether Sally Rountree was still alive in 1832 (when we know Seaborn’s wife was deceased) or if her state of residence is noted.
+The probate packet in Laurens District records contain no mention of Sally other than the will.

 In the meantime, there is one other argument worth noting.
 Wiley B. Rountree, writing about 1914, listed the wives and children of his father Seaborn J. Rountree.
 Two of the wives and six of the children had died before Wiley B. Rountree was born, yet Wiley seems to have been able to not only list all the children but do so in birth sequence.
 This implies that he had available to him some sort of family record, perhaps a Bible record or a copy of one.
 That is, his information may have come from a written record rather than from his own memory, thus strengthening the case for his father’s first wife being named Docia Gray and not Sarah Gray.